dbullendsl/hvac-comfort-start/README.md

 The system separates the problem into three layers:

----

 ### 1. Planning (Recompute)

 Periodically calculates required preheat start time based on:

 - Current indoor temperature
 - Target temperature
 - Learned heating rate (`k`)
 - Learned systematic offset (`offset_min`)
 - Optional forecast bias

 ---

 ### 2. Execution

-- A Home Assistant automation starts preheating at the computed time.
+- A Home Assistant automation starts preheating at the computed time
-- `input_boolean.preheat_active` marks the active preheat window.
+- `input_boolean.preheat_active` marks the active preheat window

 ---

 ### 3. Learning (Arrival Evaluation)

-Arrival is detected when indoor temperature first reaches the configured threshold (target − tolerance).
+Arrival is detected when indoor temperature first reaches:

+**(target − tolerance)**

 Learning is strictly bounded to:

-**preheat start → first arrival (target − tolerance)**
+**preheat start → first arrival**

 Arrival defines the end of the heating phase and terminates learning for that cycle.
 This prevents post-arrival modulation or holding behavior